 For the adventurous type there is a trail that leads you even better views.
 It is a well maintained set of dirt switch backs up the side of a densely-forested hill.
 We heard that the views at the top are exceptional.
 It’s about 1/4 of a mile trek to the falls, with an elevation gain of over 300 ft.
 However, it does take about 30-45 minutes round trip, and we didn’t have enough time.

 I love waterfalls, and this one was pretty darn cool.
 I have attached a short video for you to view if you also like waterfalls.
+Here is a link with more info on this amazing waterfall.

 We left Treasure Falls and made our way up to Wolf Creek Pass.
 The views were amazing and seemed to go on forever.
 The summit of the Wolf Creek Pass reaches the Continental Divide at above 10,000 feet, which explains the spectacular views.
 We stopped at the top, took some pictures, and read the displays on the monument.